- Journal Overview

 In the event you wish to appeal a decision, please provide a letter specifying why, providing support for your request.
 The appeal request will be reviewed by the Editorial Office and, if warranted, will be returned to the Decision Editor for consideration.

 Published manuscripts become the property of CAEP and may not be published elsewhere without permission.

-Authors with questions regarding a submission or prospective authors who wish to discuss a paper in the development stage are encouraged to contact the Editor-in-Chief or the appropriate Section Editor by e-mail at firstname.lastname@example.org.
+Authors with questions regarding a submission or prospective authors who wish to discuss a paper in the development stage are encouraged to contact the Editor-in-Chief by email at firstname.lastname@example.org.
 Further information can be obtained from the Editor-in-Chief or the Managing Editor at email@example.com.